 The bible has a story about patience and perseverance: Moses spent 40 years bringing his people to the promised land Unfortunately, he died before they arrived When old, you might reflect on your life and think: "There is still so much more to do" 2.
-Obsession But it is not all gloom and doom: You will experience occasional milestones of achievement You must recognise and celebrate those to motivate yourself to continue In old age: Do not think: "There is so much more to do; therefore I failed" Do think: "There is so much more to do, but I achieved a lot, and other people can continue the work after me" Timescales 9 1 Dedication or obsession?
+Obsession But it is not all gloom and doom: You will experience occasional milestones of achievement You must recognise and celebrate those to motivate yourself to continue In old age: Do not think: "There is so much more to do; therefore I failed" Do think: "There is so much more to do, but I achieved a lot, and other people can continue the work after me" Timescales 9 10 Dedication or obsession?
 Dedication or obsession? (cont') Bringing about change requires: An enormous amount of time (as already discussed) Overcoming obstacles that are difficult and sometime seem impossible Does persevering at such a task indicate dedication?
 Or does it indicate obsession?
-Your dedication/obsession might badly impact on your life: Perhaps you develop health problems due to overwork or stress Perhaps your relationship with your partner deteriorates Perhaps your career is put at risk In such cases, you need to decide if persevering is worth the trouble it causes
+There is no universal answer to that: Your dedication/obsession might badly impact on your life: Perhaps you develop health problems due to overwork or stress Perhaps your relationship with your partner deteriorates Perhaps your career is put at risk In such cases, you need to decide if persevering is worth the trouble it causes - It is subjective: one person's dedication is another person's obsession Some autobiographies mention the harmful effects of dedication on their lives: The proverb "All things in moderation" is not helpful: Moderation prevents unhealthy obsession But moderation also prevents healthy dedication Nelson Mandela repeatedly struggled with weighing his duty as a activist and his duties to his family Elizabeth Kenny had to choose between accepting a marriage proposal or working as a nurse; she chose the latter Bob Geldof suffered from months of sleep deprivation and stress when organizing Band Aid and Live Aid

-Unconventional rewards of activism Activism can cost you a lot of time and money: - In this way, activism can impoverish you 3.
-Unconventional rewards However, activism can enrich your life in other ways: You can develop a network of close friends who share your beliefs Some activists in other regions may offer you free accommodation and food when you travel on holiday - Bringing about positive change can provide deep meaning to your life Relevant quote: "I could have had a normal life.
+Unconventional rewards of activism Activism can cost you a lot of time and money: In this way, activism can impoverish you 3.
+Unconventional rewards However, activism can enrich your life in other ways: You can develop a network of close friends who share your beliefs Some activists in other regions may offer you free accommodation and food when you travel on holiday Bringing about positive change can provide deep meaning to your life Relevant quote: "I could have had a normal life.
 I could have had a normal legal career.
 I'd be a partner in some big firm by now.
 I'd be making tons of money.
 I make less now than the secretary at my old law firm.
-Money is a poor substitute for having an interesting life." - Elizabeth May, author of How to Save the World in Your Spare Time 13 Timescales 14 Unconventional rewards of activism (cont') The following anecdote is from How to Save the World in Your Spare Time by Elizabeth May Some activists opposed the environmentally-destructive plans of a large business: The business sued the activists, trying to bankrupt them into silence The activists were depressed and stressed about this legal danger 4.
+Money is a poor substitute for having an interesting life." - Elizabeth May, author of How to Save the World in Your Spare Time 13 Unconventional rewards of activism (cont') Timescales 14 The following anecdote is from How to Save the World in Your Spare Time by Elizabeth May Some activists opposed the environmentally-destructive plans of a large business: The business sued the activists, trying to bankrupt them into silence The activists were depressed and stressed about this legal danger 4.
 Summary One day an activist's car was being repaired at a garage: The mechanic saw a news story about the lawsuit He said "I really envy you.
 I go to work every day.
 I fix cars.
 I never know if my life really means anything.
 You know.
 Your life really makes a difference."
-Result: the activist "went from feeling sorry for herself, to feeling lucky" Timescales 15 16
+Result: the activist "went from feeling sorry for herself, to feeling lucky" 16